Massachusetts Intensive Outpatient Programs (IOP) For Alcohol And Drug Treatment

 We also accept some out-of-network health insurance plans to help more individuals find relief in recovery.
 However, if we are not in-network with your insurance, your out-of-pocket treatment costs could be higher.

-When you call to learn about our rehab programs, one of our treatment representatives can verify your insurance for you.
+When you call to learn about our rehab program, one of our treatment representatives can verify your insurance for you.
 If we are out-of-network with your insurance plan, we offer private pay options for you and your family members to help make recovery possible.

 Find Addiction Treatment At Spring Hill Recovery Center